-Editing Campaign Metadata
+Displaying and Editing Campaign Metadata

 See section 3.10.1 Campaign Related Metadata for detailed information about individual Campaign Metadata fields, their meanings and operation.

 Click on the Campaign tab to highlight it and display Campaign Metadata.

 In the Campaign Tree Navigator, click on the Campaign, or on anything in that Campaign’s sub-tree.
 The Metadata for that Campaign will be read from the database and displayed in the Metadata display area.